About Steve Santarsiero

 In 2017, Attorney General Josh Shapiro appointed Steve the first Chief Deputy Attorney General for Environmental Protection in Pennsylvania.
 In that role, Steve oversaw the prosecution of environmental crimes and led Pennsylvania’s efforts to fight the Trump Administration over proposed rollbacks of important environmental protections.

 Steve left the Attorney General’s office in January 2018 to run for the PA Senate here in the 10th District.
-He is currently a partner in a private law practice in Bucks County.
+On November 6, 2018, Steve was elected to the State Senate and was sworn in on January 1, 2019.

 Steve and his wife Ronni have lived in the same house in Lower Makefield for over 22 years.
-They have three children, Nancy (20), Billy (18) and Johnny (14).
-The newest member of their family is Theo, a Golden Retriever puppy, who plans to be active on the campaign trail this year.
+They have three children, Nancy (21), Billy (20) and Johnny (16).
+The newest member of their family is a golden retriever named Theo.

 Steve coached youth baseball for 10 years in the Pennsbury Athletic Association.
 He is the chair of One Bucks, a grassroots group of clergy and lay people dedicated to speaking out against acts of hate.
 Steve is a member of the Board of the Pennsbury Scholarship Foundation and he and Ronni are active in their synagogue, Congregation Kol Emet in Lower Makefield.